 Please allow ample time prior to the deadline for administrative processing (6 weeks recommended).
 Responsibility for meeting the deadline is solely that of the applicant.
 Incomplete files will not be considered.
 It is the applicant's responsibility to ensure that the file is complete.

 The MC program reviews all applications and accepts students based on qualifications.
-The admissions committee will need approximately 8 weeks (after January 1) to review the completed files.
 The committee's recommendations will then be forwarded to Graduate College for a decision.
-Applicants will be notified in their MyASU (i.e., student communication portal) by Graduate College concerning admission to the program.
+The Graduate College will notify applicants about the status of their admission to the program via their MyASU (i.e., student communication portal).
 The program staff cannot release information regarding admission decisions.

 Deferral Policy.
-Admitted students may defer their admission to the following fall term.
+In rare circumstances, admitted students may defer their admission to the following fall term.
 One deferral is permitted per Graduate College policy.
 Deferrals must be requested officially via MyASU no later than the first day of classes.
 Students will be required to reapply for admission if deferral is not requested by this deadline.